Mexican states in hot competition over possible Tesla plant

 The northern industrial state of Nuevo Leon seemed to have an early edge in the race.

-It painted the Tesla logo on a lane at the little-used Columbia border crossing into Texas last summer, and erecting billboards in December in the state capital, Monterrey, that read “Welcome Tesla.”
+It painted the Tesla logo on a lane at the Colombia border crossing into Texas last summer, and erecting billboards in December in the state capital, Monterrey, that read “Welcome Tesla.”

 The state governor’s influencer wife, Mariana Rodriguez, was even shown in leaked photos at a get-together with Musk.